 - Buckets can be used to collect food.
 If you are outdoors digging up potatoes from your backyard or stealing fruit from someone's tree, a bucket rests firmly on the ground or comfortably over your elbow while you are working.
 Again, it is easy to carry home.

 - A bucket is a good place to put your food scraps, peels etc. Carry the bucket outside to your compost heap, or bury your waste in the garden to feed the worms and ultimately make your garden healthier.

-- Having extra buckets allows you to put only a small amount of your stored water into one bucket for using when washing hands.
+- Buckets help you save water for small washing jobs.
+Having extra buckets allows you to put only a small amount of your stored water into one bucket for using when washing hands.
 (You don't need water up to your elbows when washing your hands.
 Use a small amount and replace it with fresh water regularly.)
 Same if you need to rinse out your knickers.

 - Buckets can be used as a toilet in an emergency.
 (That's why I suggest buying different color buckets.
 You want to be able to tell the difference between the ones you store drinking water in, and the ones you use for washing etc. A toilet bucket should have its own distinct color - or sign on it.)

 Discount stores often sell buckets.
 I have seen large buckets on sale for less than one dollar each.
 Even if you pay more than that, I recommend you keep a few on hand.

 3. Plan What You'll Eat and How You'll Cook It